Intelligence and Cognitive Assessment in Forensic Context

 Performance validity testing (PVT) is now considered a mandatory component of any forensic neuropsychological evaluation by the National Academy of Neuropsychology (NAN, 2005 and 2010 position papers), the American Academy of Clinical Neuropsychology (AACN, 2007 practice guidelines), and the British Neuropsychological Society guidelines.
 The rationale is straightforward: neuropsychological tests measure maximum performance, but they can only do so if the person being tested is putting in maximum effort.
 A poor performance on a cognitive battery can reflect genuine impairment, inadequate effort, deliberate feigning, or any combination of the three.
 Without PVTs, these alternatives cannot be distinguished.

 The free-standing vs embedded PVT distinction.
 Free-standing PVTs are administered as separate tests specifically designed to detect effort.
-The TOMM (covered in the malingering topic) and the Word Memory Test (WMT; Green, 2003) are the most widely used free-standing PVTs in neuropsychological practice.
+The TOMM (covered in the malingering topic) and the Word Memory Test (WMT; Green, Allen, and Astner, 1996) are the most widely used free-standing PVTs in neuropsychological practice.
 Embedded PVTs are validity measures derived from standard neuropsychological test performance itself, such as the Reliable Digit Span from the WAIS-IV digit-span subtest (performance below 7 on forward span is below chance for any genuine patient and raises concern about insufficient effort) or the Recognition Index from the WMS-IV.
 Using multiple PVT types is best practice because different instruments detect different aspects of performance invalidity.

 PVT base rates in forensic populations.
 Published data suggest that performance invalidity (failing one or more PVTs at established threshold scores) is present in approximately 20-40% of personal-injury civil forensic cases, 10-20% of criminal forensic evaluations, and 15-25% of disability claimant evaluations.
 These base rates are substantially higher than in genuine clinical neurological populations (where base rates of PVT failure are approximately 3-10%).
 The difference in base rates is the core justification for including PVTs in forensic but not necessarily in routine clinical neuropsychological evaluations.
 In UK neuropsychological expert practice, the BPS guidance on symptom validity testing (Williams et al., 2015) recommends that forensic neuropsychologists include multiple PVTs and explicitly report performance validity findings rather than simply noting that the test results are "reliable."